 At first nurses did housework and looked after children as well as nursing.
 They trained on the job and did not need qualifications.
 But after 1901 nurses had to pass an examination and be registered to practise.
 In the 1970s and 1980s nurse training shifted from hospitals to polytechnics and universities.

 After 1904 midwives trained in hospitals.
 From the 1920s to 1990 midwives were trained nurses, and from 1971 to 1990 they could not deliver a baby without a doctor present.
-But in the 21st century people could train as midwives without being a nurse, and midwives could deliver babies on their own.
+In the 21st century people can train as midwives without being a nurse, and midwives can deliver babies on their own.

 Other health practitioners